AI-Safety-Awareness-Foundation/aisaf/content/workshops/austin-jun-2025-0.md

 We’ll have a quick introductory talk, some demonstrations of current AI capabilities and risks, and then close with some forecasting/prediction exercises about where AI might be going in the future.

+Speaker Bio:

+Chris is an artist, entrepreneur, and engineer.
+He has built systems and cultures that have stood the test of time at Heroku, Coinbase, and Stripe.
+After a career break in the Brooklyn underground music scene led him to the Recurse Center, he met Changlin and rediscovered his love of code through llms.
+Today he works as an AI product engineer at GRAX - a Salesforce data replication company.

 RSVP:

 + [Eventbrite](https://www.eventbrite.com/e/where-is-ai-in-2025-and-where-is-it-going-tickets-1388454116639?aff=oddtdtcreator)